hdorgeval/playwright-fluent/CONTRIBUTING.md

 - Comments inside code should be generally avoided.
 If the code would not be understood without comments, consider re-writing the code to make it self-explanatory.

 - You should only comment public methods exposed by the API.
 Use JSDoc syntax and/or use the VSCode extension [Document This](https://marketplace.visualstudio.com/items?itemName=joelday.docthis)

+## Dependencies Guidelines

+For all dependencies (both installation and development):

+- **Do not add** a dependency if the desired functionality is easily implementable.
+- If adding a dependency, it should be well-maintained and trustworthy.

+A barrier for introducing new installation dependencies is especially high:

+- **Do not add** installation dependency unless it's critical to project success.